snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

 Variance-Based Decomposition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Variance-based decomposition (VBD), also known as Sobol analysis,
+Variance-based decomposition (VBD), also known as Sobol' sensitivity analysis,
 decomposes the variance of the response into contributions from
 individual parameters and their interactions.
 This provides the most
 complete picture of parameter importance but can be computationally